MC-git37/astronomical-observation/README.md

 Credit
 ===
-If you use X for research, please indicate:
+If you use **astronomical observation** for research, please indicate:
 * paper **A OBSERVATION SCHEDULING SYSTEM FOR RADIO TELESCOPE ARRAY** Before attributing better methods to software development and maintenance, please consider me as a co-author of the dependent publication